mritzmann/cheatsheets/math/README.md

 1. Open Microsoft Visual Studio Code
 2. Open command pallete (<kbd>F1</kbd> or <kbd>⇧ + ⌘ + P</kbd>)
 3. Select `Markdown: Open Preview` or `Markdown: Open Preview to the Side`

+You can also use [Microsoft Visual Studio Code Online](https://github.dev/mritzmann/cheatsheets/tree/master) without the extension, but it may not render all math examples correctly.